Domiii/dbux/README.md

    * show `x {n_times_executed}` after line, but only if n is different from the previous line
       * show multiple, if there are different numbers for multiple traces of line?
 * [traceDetailsView]
-   * `StaticTraceTDNode` -> what to display if we don't have a value?
-      * categorize by run/context/loop/difference-in-callstack????
    * [values]
       * proper string representation of all kinds of values
       * record types as well?